fork-commit-merge/fork-commit-merge/CONTRIBUTING.md

-# Contributing to Learn to Contribute repository
+# Contributing to Fork, Commit, Merge -repository

 First off, thanks for taking the time to contribute!